asaf527/frontend-maven-plugin/README-new.md

 - We recommend using a secret scanner such as pre-commit.
 This tool can be configured with a set of rules to help developers avoid committing code with security vulnerabilities.
 - If security tools detects issues, it should prevent the merge of the Pull Request.
 (Continue-on-fail=FALSE)
 - Recommend to use environments: Production, Staging, Development. which not used in this project.
+- Send an email if the build if fail to the relevant group.

 ### Docker

 - We recommend using the latest, most updated "official" images for your Docker containers.